 If redirection is enabled for HTTPS enabled on the origin, please set this option to HTTPS Only.

 - Delivery Domains: The Apex domain and WWW subdomain should be added by default, but please add both if they are not present, along with any other subdomains intend to use with StackPath.

 If the website uses HTTPS, please ensure an SSL certificate is uploaded or complete the validation process for the free EdgeSSL certificate, provided by StackPath.
 Free EdgeSSL validation will be completed automatically if DNS is already migrated to StackPath.

-If HTTPS or WWW redirects are being utilized on the origin server these can be enabled within the EdgeRules tab under the CDN site settings.
+If HTTPS or WWW redirects are being utilized on the origin server these can be enabled within the EdgeRules tab under Sites > Website Domain > EdgeRules

 Configure WAF Settings

 The WAF settings will be configured next.
-We will start with whitelisting Ip addresses.
+We will start with whitelisting IP addresses in the Allowed IPs section.
 Adding these will prevent false positives from occurring when administrators are working on the site.